MinghaoLin2000/MinghaoLin2000test.github.io/index.md

 I am an independent security researcher now.
 I also am a member of [Terminal OS Architecture & Security Team (TOAST) ](https://toast-research.github.io/).
 Previously, I was a research assistant at Zhejiang University, advised by [Prof. Wenbo Shen](https://wenboshen.org/).
 Prior to this, I was a visiting scholar at the University of Colorado Boulder, advised by [Prof. Yueqi Chen](http://cusecurity.cs.colorado.edu/yueqichen/).
 I also worked closely with [Prof. Mingxue Zhang](https://zhangmx1997.github.io/) at Zhejiang University.
 I obtained my bachelor’s degree from Jiangxi Normal University at 2022.

 My current research focuses on system/software security.
-I am interested in the security of AI system/software (GPU stack, Mlsys, etc) and apply AI techniques in security scenario (LLM for sec).
+I am interested in the security of AI infrastructure and apply AI techniques in security scenario (LLM for sec).
 I also like exploring new things like web3.

 I still love hacking.
 I have founded many bugs and received 60 CVEs from many famous vendors (Apple, Microsoft, Amazon, etc).
 My personal thought: Understand target-> Hack it😄